 It is easy for us to think God would naturally say that of Jesus, but not of us.
 But, remember, Jesus came and died for us, and as us.
 He came as our representative.
 Scripture declares, “To the praise of the glory of His grace, by which He has made us accepted in the Beloved.”
 (Ephesians 1:6)

 You Are His Beloved

 Why did Father say, “accepted in the Beloved” and not simply accepted in Christ?
 We are beloved because we have accepted His Son, Jesus Christ, as our Savior.
 Through Jesus, we are Father’s son or daughter.
 As such, we are now His beloved child in whom He is well pleased.
-Father’s desire is for us to wake up every day knowing that we are His beloved, Unconditionally Loved, and Wholly Approved of.
+Father’s desire is for us to wake up every day, knowing that we are His beloved, Wholly Approved of, and Unconditionally Loved.

 The more we know how much Father Loves and Treasures us, the more we can expect good things to happen in our lives.
 We can expect to be healthy, whole, and prosper.
 When we realize that we are the objects of Father’s Unconditional Love, instead of becoming easily frightened or threatened by anything or anyone, we become confident that we will win EVERY battle in life.